Top spots for relaxing, exploring, and making treasured memories

 St. Lucia might be small in size, but it’s a towering testament to the power of nature.
 From the 3,100-foot Mount Gimie to the Pitons — twin volcanic spires that are almost as tall but every bit as grand — nature here is at its most wild and wonderful.
 Bubbling springs, mud pools, and beaches like Reduit Beach (with its signature golden sands), makes it a perfect destination for those who want to experience nature at its most unspoiled, and who savor relaxation and exploration over gentrification.

 You know Barbados is special after spending just a few minutes in its capital, Bridgetown.
 The garrison in its well-preserved old town area — a UNESCO World Heritage Site — holds numerous historic buildings, all well-preserved examples of British colonial architecture from the 17th, 18th, and 19th centuries, in a serpentine layout that distinguishes their aesthetic from that of the Caribbean’s Spanish and Dutch colonial cities (which are in more of a grid pattern).
-Beyond the history, Barbados has plenty to offer adventure-seekers in the present-day: travelers can laze on the soft sands of Brandons Beach and Alleynes Bay, ride the waves in Bathsheda or Cattlewash (both world-class surfing destinations), or scuba dive at the reefs.
+Beyond the history, Barbados has plenty to offer adventure-seekers in the present-day: travelers can laze on the soft sands of Brandons Beach and Alleynes Bay, ride the waves in Bathsheda or Cattlewash (both world-class surfing destinations), or go snorkeling at the reefs.
 And of course, no trip to Barbados is complete without heading to a local rum shack for cocktails powered by the country’s world-famous Mount Gay Rum (a tour to the brand’s distillery in Bridgetown is a beyond-worthwhile attraction in itself).

 If you’re looking to take to the water, the U.S. Virgin Islands — which primarily include St. Thomas, St. Croix, and St. John — are a prime spot.
 A popular spot for cruise ships, yachts and excursion boats — and the travelers who frequent them looking for some aquatic inspiration — it’s one of the world’s most beautiful places to sail.
 A myriad of coves, inlets, and bays, all with cobalt blue waters, are backed by picturesque cliffs and forests, making for a beautiful place to spend some reflective time.

 Consisting of four major islands (Virgin Gorda, Anegala, Tortola, and Jost Van Dyke) and 50 smaller ones, the British Virgin Islands have long been known as one of the world’s most exclusive spots for high-end sailing, but it’s way more than just a place to enjoy caviar and champagne while navigating crystalline waters.
-It’s also a place for lovers of nature and adventure, with ample opportunities for everything from scuba-diving to bird-watching to wind-surfing.
+It’s also a place for lovers of nature and adventure, with ample opportunities for everything from snorkeling to bird-watching to wind-surfing.

 An overseas territory of France, St.-Barts houses some of the world’s most exclusive hotels, resorts, restaurants, stores — and overall experiences.
 There’s an unmistakably French flavor throughout (quite literally when it comes to the haute cuisine throughout the island).
-But not everyone stops at cocktails on exclusive beaches: there’s plenty of snorkeling, scuba diving, submarine touring, and more activities to be had, before getting dressed for a fantastic five-course dinner.
+But not everyone stops at cocktails on exclusive beaches: there’s plenty of snorkeling, underwater touring, and more activities to be had, before getting dressed for a fantastic five-course dinner.

 Located in the middle of the Lesser Antilles, the two islands comprising the single Federation of St. Kitts and Nevis provides a perfect blend of exploration and relaxation.
 There’s a staggering amount of spectacular sights — volcanic hills, storied sugar plantations, colonial fortresses, and the majestic Mount Liamuiga.
 In the capital, Basseterre, stately fountains and English-style churches show the island’s colonial history as a British colony.
 Those who love diving will find few better spots for it in the world: the dive sites of the Monkey Shoals are world-renowned.